extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 - understand your read and write priveleges
 - cleaning up data while experimenting and evaluating queries
-- what is the process followed when
+- what is the process followed when changes are made, e.g. a model requires updating, and its associated tables

+## Using SQL for Data Scienc